wavemaker/docs/learn/app-development/services/api-designer/import-rest-apis-swagger.md

 ---
 ---

 Develop a WaveMaker app by importing REST APIs that have Swagger/OpenAPI support.
-Import REST services via Swagger to get access to the required information to consume and integrate with your app, and create a service variable to perform CRUD operations.
+Import REST services via Swagger to get access to the required information to consume and integrate with your app, and create a variable to perform CRUD operations.

 ![import swagger](/learn/assets/import-swagger.png)